isomerpages/imda-tradetrust/_solution/Financial Services.md

 <li>
 <p><strong>Trade Finance Facilitation</strong>
 </p>
-<p>An electronic bills of lading can be used to facilitate trade finance.
+<p>TradeTrust-enabled electronic bills of lading can be used to facilitate
+trade finance.
 It enables the seamless transfer of title from trader to bank, and from bank to another party for trade financing, providing convenience and cost savings for your customers.</p>
 <p>Documentary collection services can be elevated with better document checks
 for compliance and validity, providing assurance to banks' customers and their trading partners.</p>